 This is a view from another day hike from Manang.

 Then I came upon a cascade that fell directly onto the road (see photo).
 It looked passable near the wall (as far away from the cliff as possible), though I knew I'd get drenched.
 I passed through, but the power of the falls pushed me to the ground, bloodying my knuckles.
-I got up and ran the rest of the way though.
+I got up and ran the rest of the way through.

 There is a high road and a low road to Chame.
 The low road is much easier and we figured, safer.
-The trail was empty, which should have been a sign that
+The trail was empty, which should have been a sign that we were going

 Entrance to Manang